zzangupenn/Pose_INN/README.md

 In this supplementary material we provide a guidance on reproducing our work.
 Our data sampling and training process is fast.
 The data preparation part takes about 1 hour.
 For the Pose_INN training, you can get a good result for 5-6 hours.
 Due to the file size limit, we can't share the custom data with you.
 This guide will about how to train on the Cambridge and 7scene dataset.

-There are three stages in reproducing our work:
+There are four stages in reproducing our work:
 1. Data processing
-2. NeRF training and rendering
+2. NeRF training
+3. NeRF rendering
-3. Pose_INN training
+4. Pose_INN training

 ## Data processing